 Davis is a highly selective campus and the extraordinary size and strength of our applicant pool means that we are not able to admit many qualified candidates.
-For fall quarter 2018, UC Davis received about 78,000 freshman applications competing for nearly 5,900 available spaces.
 Get answers to some of our most commonly asked questions and learn about options for future admission to UC Davis.

 I met the UC admission requirements, but wasn't admitted.
 Why is that?

 Meeting the UC admission requirements qualifies you for admission to a UC campus, but does not guarantee admission to any specific UC campus.
 UC Davis uses a comprehensive review process to select students from its applicant pool.
 Due to limited enrollment space, applicants who were admitted generally exceeded UC admission requirements.

 Qualified California residents who are not admitted by any UC campus to which they have applied may be offered freshman admission by another UC campus.

 How did UC Davis determine which applicants to admit?